russtoku/test-mail-server/README.md

      $ LOG_LEVEL=DEBUG python test_mail_server.py mail_dir
     ```

+## Send some emails

+The default port that the test mail server listens on is 8025 so you can connect
+to `localhost:8025` without authentication.
+If you need authentication and/or
+TLS, you'll need to figure that out yourself.

 ## Look at the delivered mail

 To look at the email that was delivered, you can browse the mail directory and